Product Performance Metrics and KPIs All Startups Should Track

 How do you reach the set destination most effectively?
 Well, you need to know when to shift gear, accelerate, slow down, or make a turn.
 In this metaphor, a startup has its own navigator, tachometer, speed indicator, traffic lights, and road signs.
 These are your metrics and KPIs.

 On this page, we'll introduce you to the most important product management metrics and key performance indicators for startups.
-We'll explain why tracking and correctly handling such business-essential data is crucial and how to use it to consistently move towards your goals, even when there are many altering variables.
+We'll explain why tracking and correctly handling such business-essential data is crucial and how to use it to consistently move toward your goals, even when there are many altering variables.

 Why Should You Track Product Metrics and Startup KPIs?